-Despite any change that technology may bring in the future, it is always good to remember that:
+Despite any change that technology may bring in the future, it is always good to remember:

 Communication: The best communication is always face-to-face.
-Some things can't be expressed through screens or virtual technologies, such as what one can say though the eyes when having a deep conversation with someone.
+Some things cannot be expressed through screens or virtual technologies.
+No technology can replace what one can say through the eyes when having a deep conversation with someone.

-Gifts: The best gifts are invisible to the eye and don't cost anything.
-The gift of sharing moments with family, friends, and other dear ones can't be wrapped in a box with a pretty ribbon.
-Yet, not everyone is fortunate enough to have them.
+Gifts: The best gifts are invisible to the eye and do not cost anything.
+The gift of sharing moments with family, friends, and other dear ones cannot be wrapped in a box with a pretty red ribbon.
+Yet, not everyone is fortunate enough to have friends or family for the Holidays.
 Appreciation and gratitude for such precious gifts must be remembered in the Holiday Season.

 - Bill Gates' Holiday Book Recommendations for A Lousy Year